ServiceNow/azimuth/docs/docs/reference/custom-objects/index.md

 ### Example

-Here is in example of two Custom Objects.
+Here is in example of two custom objects.
 In `azimuth_shr/loading_resources.py`, we will add two functions which will load a model and a dataset.
-The configuration file will then be defined as follows.
+The configuration file will then be defined as shown in config example.

 === "`azimuth_shr/loading_resources.py`"